-- Approved Vendors may be barred from ABP participation as Approved Vendors.
+- 1) Approved Vendors may be barred from ABP participation as Approved Vendors.
 Per Section 6.13.3 of the Long-Term Renewable Resources Procurement Plan, "Approved Vendors found by the Agency to have violated consumer protection standards may be subject, at minimum, to suspension or revocation of their Approved Vendor status by the Agency, and if in violation of local, state, or federal law, also potential civil or criminal penalties from other relevant authorities." - 2) Approved Vendors may also be subject to forms of progressive discipline.
-Such forms of progressive discipline include temporary suspension from Program participation, limitations on the extent of Program participation, a prohibition on the ability to serve as an Approved Vendor for customers below 25 kW in size, and other restrictions on program participation as deemed warranted by the Program Administrator or the IPA. - 3) Approved Vendors may also be subject to conditional approval, or denial of status as Approved Vendors, upon the demonstration of a pattern of negative customer experiences or ongoing misrepresentations to customers (whether in Illinois or other jurisdictions) or violations of these requirements. - 4) Approved Vendors may be subject to other limitations on program participation as the IPA deems appropriate based on the record supporting the disciplinary determination. - 5) The Program Administrator and/or the IPA may refer any instances of potentially misleading or deceptive marketing, or other violations of Adjustable Block Program requirements that implicates the jurisdiction or interests of other entities, to entities including the Office of the Illinois Attorney General, the Illinois Commerce Commission, consumer protection groups, local authorities, and/or others. - 6) Consumers are able to file complaints with the Program Administrator using the Consumer Complaint Center on both the Adjustable Block Program website (ABP website Consumer Complaint Center) and the Illinois Shines website (Illinois Shines website Consumer Complaint Center).
+Such forms of progressive discipline include temporary suspension from Program participation, limitations on the extent of Program participation, a prohibition on the ability to serve as an Approved Vendor, and other restrictions on program participation as deemed warranted by the IPA. - 3) Approved Vendors may also be subject to conditional approval, or denial of status as Approved Vendors, upon the demonstration of a pattern of negative customer experiences or ongoing misrepresentations to customers (whether in Illinois or other jurisdictions) or violations of these requirements. - 4) Approved Vendors may be subject to other limitations on program participation as the IPA deems appropriate based on the record supporting the disciplinary determination. - 5) The Program Administrator and/or the IPA may refer any instances of potentially misleading or deceptive marketing, or other violations of Adjustable Block Program requirements that implicates the jurisdiction or interests of other entities, to entities including the Office of the Illinois Attorney General, the Illinois Commerce Commission, consumer protection groups, local authorities, and/or others. - 6) Consumers are able to file complaints with the Program Administrator using the Consumer Complaint Center on both the Adjustable Block Program website (ABP website Consumer Complaint Center) and the Illinois Shines website (Illinois Shines website Consumer Complaint Center).
 Consumer complaints that are received by the Program Administrator are published in abridged format on the Consumer Complaints Database.
 Complainant information is not made public in this database.

-\\ Some distributed generation projects submitted into the Adjustable Block Program may involve marketing, sales, disclosures, contracts, and other arrangements that were completed prior to the initial publication of these Marketing Guidelines on December 27, 2018, or prior to the final publication of Distributed Generation Contract Requirements on January 23, 2019.
-In such cases, the Marketing Guidelines released December 27, 2018 shall apply.
-The Marketing Guidelines dated December 27, 2018 provide information about the compliance pathway for distributed generation projects fully or partially completed before the publication of the initial ABP Marketing Guidelines and Contract Requirements.
+^{} Some community solar projects submitted into the Adjustable Block Program may involve marketing, sales, disclosures, contracts, and other arrangements that were completed prior to the publication of these Marketing Guidelines.
+In such cases, the final Community Solar Marketing Guidelines released January 31, 2019 shall apply.